systopia/de.systopia.birthdays/README.md

 This page provides a step by step integrated settings guide on how to setup your Civi for automated birthday email notifications

-Naviage to: "Administer" --> "Administration Console" --> "Birthdays Extension Settings"
+Navigate to: "Administer" --> "Administration Console" --> "Birthdays Extension Settings"
 ![image](/docs/images/birthday_settings.png)